Federico Cesi (cardinal)

-Federico Cesi (July 2, 1500—January 28, 1565) was an Italian Roman Catholic bishop and cardinal.
+Federico Cesi (1 July 1500 — 28 January 1565) was an Italian Roman Catholic bishop and cardinal.

 Biography

-Federico Cesi was born in Rome on July 2, 1500, the son of Roman noble Angelo Cesi of the House of Cesi and his wife Francesca Cardoli.
+Federico Cesi was born in Rome on 1 July 1500, the son of Roman noble Angelo Cesi of the House of Cesi and his wife Francesca Cardoli.
 He was the younger brother of Cardinal Paolo Emilio Cesi.

 He studied law at the University of Rome and then practiced law in Rome.
 He later left legal practice to become a priest.

-On June 12, 1523, he was elected Bishop of Todi, with dispensation for not having reached the canonical age.
-He was consecrated as a bishop in Rome on July 25, 1524 by Paris de Grassis, Bishop of Pesaro.
+On 12 June 1523, he was elected Bishop of Todi, with dispensation for not having reached the canonical age.
+He was consecrated as a bishop in Rome on 25 July 1524 by Paris de Grassis, Bishop of Pesaro.
 He soon became a member of the Apostolic Camera.

-Pope Paul III made him a cardinal priest in the consistory of December 19, 1544.
-He received the red hat and the titular church of San Pancrazio on July 9, 1545.
-He resigned the government of the Diocese of Todi on March 11, 1545.
-From November 9, 1549 to February 12, 1552, he was the administrator of the Diocese of Caserta.
+Pope Paul III made him a cardinal priest in the consistory of 19 December 1544.
+He received the red hat and the titular church of San Pancrazio on 9 July 1545.
+He resigned the government of the Diocese of Todi on 11 March 1545.
+From 9 November 1549 to 12 February 1552 he was the administrator of the Diocese of Caserta.

 He participated in the papal conclave of 1549-50 that elected Pope Julius III.
-He opted for the titular church of Santa Prisca on February 28, 1550.
+He opted for the titular church of Santa Prisca on 28 February 1550.

-From July 15, 1550 to March 14, 1551, he was the administrator of the Diocese of Vulturaria e Montecorvino.
-He then administered the Diocese of Cremona from March 18, 1551 until March 13, 1560.
-He also served as Camerlengo of the Sacred College of Cardinals from January 7, 1555 to January 10, 1556.
+From 15 July 1550 to 14 March 1551 he was the administrator of the Diocese of Vulturaria e Montecorvino.
+He then administered the Diocese of Cremona from 18 March 1551 until 13 March 1560.
+He also served as Camerlengo of the Sacred College of Cardinals from 7 January 1555 to 10 January 1556.

 He was a participant in both the papal conclave of April 1555 that elected Pope Marcellus II and the papal conclave of May 1555 that elected Pope Paul IV.

-On September 20, 1557, he opted for the order of cardinal bishops, receiving the suburbicarian see of Palestrina.
+On 20 September 1557 he opted for the order of cardinal bishops, receiving the suburbicarian see of Palestrina.

 He then participated in the papal conclave of 1559 that elected Pope Pius IV.

-He opted for the suburbicarian see of Frascati on May 18, 1562, and then for the suburbicarian see of Porto e Santa Rufina on May 12, 1564.
+He opted for the suburbicarian see of Frascati on 18 May 1562, and then for the suburbicarian see of Porto e Santa Rufina on 12 May 1564.
 During this period he was Vice-Dean of the College of Cardinals.

 Cardinal Cesi was friends with Charles Borromeo, Ignatius of Loyola, and Philip Neri.
+He created one of the most famous gardens in early modern Rome near St. Peter's Basilica.
+There he exhibited his collection of antiques, a sculpture garden, which is depicted in a painting by Hendrick van Cleve III.
+In 1622 the collection, which included the famous Juno Ludovisi, was acquired by Cardinal Ludovico Ludovisi.

-Cardinal Cesi died in Rome on January 28, 1565.
+Cardinal Cesi died in Rome on 28 January 1565.
 Following a funeral at Santa Caterina dei Funari, he was buried in the Basilica di Santa Maria Maggiore.